New Patient Information

 Click HERE for a list of zip codes to determine if you are in Heartland’s service area and for more details on sliding scale qualification.

 Making an Appointment

-When you call to schedule your first appointment, you will also be scheduled for a phone or in person review of your medical history and your health goals with one of our staff members – known as an intake.
-Once your intake has been completed, you will be an established patient at Heartland and you will have an appointment with the provider of your choice, either that day or soon after.
-Our Front Desk staff can provide you with information on our providers so that you can choose the best fit.
+When you call to schedule your first appointment, you will also be scheduled for a phone or in person review of your medical history and your health goals – known as an intake appointment.
+Once your intake has been completed, you will be an established patient at Heartland and will have an appointment with the provider of your choice, either that day or soon after.
+Our Front Desk staff can assist you with choosing a provider that is a good fit, or check out their bios HERE.

 What to bring

 Heartland Community Health Center accepts payment at time of service in the form of cash, debit or credit.
 No checks, please.

 At their first appointment, new patients must bring: